Alaska Conservation Foundation > Strategic Funding

 Your Support Helps Address Alaska’s Conservation Priorities

 Alaska Conservation Foundation serves as the philanthropic link between you and Alaska’s conservation movement.
-Our staff, Board and grantees ensure your investment is well-spent and gets results.
+Our staff and board ensure your investment is well-spent and gets results.
 ACF’s staff objectively tracks Alaska conservation issues, threats and opportunities.
 As a result, ACF is able to award funding to groups whose work is consistent with ACF’s values, mission and goals – and yours!

 ACF is the single largest grant maker to Alaska conservation efforts.
 Over the last 35 years, ACF has awarded more than $49 million in grants to support Alaska conservation efforts statewide.